aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/creating-loading-documents/_index.md

 {{% alert color="primary" %}}

-If you set a wrong URL that can’t be reached right at this moment, the library throws the DOMException with specialized code ‘NetworkError’ to inform that selected resource can not be found.
+If you set a wrong URL that can’t be reached right at this moment, the library throws the DOMException with specialized code ‘NetworkError’ to inform that the selected resource can not be found.

 {{% /alert %}}